undwad/conf0/README.md

 that is only one parameter (wich is lua table) is accepted, like this: conf0.browse{type = '_http._tcp', callback = function(t) end}
 conf0 module provides following functions:
-	connect - connect to avahi service (on bonjour does nothing) disconnect  - disconnects from avahi service (on bonjour does nothing) iterate  - iterate connection
+	connect - connect to avahi service (on bonjour does nothing), disconnect  - disconnects from avahi service (on bonjour does nothing), iterate  - iterate connection,
-	browse - browse network for services
+	browse - browse network for services,
-	resolve - resolve service name
+	resolve - resolve service name,
-	query - query service record
+	query - query service record,
-	register_ - register new service
+	register_ - register new service,

-folder output contains test script test.lua, you can look through it for more detailed information.
+	savestack - saves lua stack to file at provided path. functions connect, browse, resolve, query and register_ have callback parameter. each callback accepts one argument which is also lua table, that contains service callback parameters. possible values of parameters class_, error, event_, flags, protocol, state and type can be found in conf0.classes, conf0.errors, conf0.events, conf0.flags, conf0.protocols, conf0.states and conf0.types enumerations. unfortunately bonjour and avahi are no so similar so you should take note of its differences when using conf0, because of this conf0 has conf0.backend parameter that can contain 'bonjour' or 'avahi' string. you can look through output/test.lua sample script for more detailed information.

-2013.10.11 08.38.58 undwad, samara, russia
+2013.10.18 14.12.01 undwad, samara, russia